 Employment: All young women must obtain and maintain employment, either full or part-time.
 This helps young women develop time management skills, gain interview skills, build a job history for future advancement and begin saving for their future.

 Group Sessions: All young women must attend weekly group sessions, which includes a cooking class and life skills training.
 These trainings are facilitated by staff with volunteer assistance.
 Topics range from financial literacy, interview skills and goal-setting to conflict resolution, self-care and healthy relationships.
 The goal is to empower young women with a well-rounded skill set for healthy adult living.

-Financial: All young women must pay approximately 25% of their earnings as rent and maintain a savings account with an additional 10% of their earnings.
+Financial: All young women must pay approximately a small percentage of their earnings as rent and maintain a savings account with an additional 10% of their earnings.
 This teaches budgeting, timely payment of bills and responsible saving habits.
 The amount paid in rent does not meet operating or program expenses of Our Friends Place, but provides a learning opportunity in which our young women learn money management and the realities of independent living while still in a safety net.